gGaurav12/Web-Dev-Project/README.md

 "/conatct"- The user can provide suggestions for improving the application.

-"/2"- ABout page about the application.
+"/2"- About page about the application.

 "/3"- Shows the information of a particular book that has been searched for.